mmshahria/GlassboardTech-API-Reference/Files/GET Get Files for the current User.md

 <strong>createdAt<strong> `date-time`

-The time at which the file was created.
+The time and date at which the file was created.

 <strong>updatedAt<strong> `date-time`

-The time at which the file was updated.
+The time and date at which the file was updated.

 <strong>deletedAt<strong> `date-time`

-The time at which the file was deleted.
+The time and date at which the file was deleted.

 <strong>isDeleted<strong> `boolean`